-It should be noted that independence under the MOEX Listing Rules is determined primarily by bright-line tests rather than a board discretion, unlike in the United States, although a board decision may override them if vetted by MOEX;

-- b an audit committee that, as a general rule, should consist entirely of INEDs for both Level 1 and Level 2 listings; - c for a Level 1 listing, an additional compensation committee that as a general rule should consist entirely of INEDs, and a nomination committee with an INED majority; - d a board-approved formal dividend policy for both Level 1 and Level 2 listings; - e a formalised corporate secretary function for both Level 1 and Level 2 listings; and - f a formalised internal audit function and board-approved formal internal audit policy for both Level 1 and Level 2 listings.
+- a independent non-executive directors (INEDs) on the issuer's board (it should be noted that independence under the MOEX Listing Rules is determined primarily by bright-line tests rather than the board's discretion, unlike in the United States, although a board decision may override them if vetted by MOEX): - Level 1 listing: at least three INEDs (who simultaneously comprise at least 20 per cent of the board); and - Level 2 listing: at least two INEDs; - b an audit committee that, as a general rule, should consist entirely of INEDs for both Level 1 and Level 2 listings; - c for a Level 1 listing, an additional compensation committee that, as a general rule, should consist entirely of INEDs, and a nomination committee with an INED majority; - d a board-approved formal dividend policy for both Level 1 and Level 2 listings; - e a formalised corporate secretary function for both Level 1 and Level 2 listings; and - f a formalised internal audit function and board-approved formal internal audit policy for both Level 1 and Level 2 listings.

-Level 3 listing requirements are very basic.
+Level 3 listing requirements are fairly basic.
 As long as a Securities Markets Law-compliant prospectus has been registered by the CBR and certain additional technical requirements have been complied with, in general, any security would be eligible.
-There are no requirements as to track record, market capitalisation, free float or corporate governance.
+There are no requirements as to the track record, market capitalisation, free float or corporate governance.
 Nevertheless, Level 3 securities can be offered to the public, including retail investors.

 Russian public companies are required to report under the International Financial Reporting Standards (IFRS).
-Level 1 listing requires disclosure of IFRS financial statements with respect to the past three financial years, while Level 2 listing only requires one year of IFRS financial statements.
+Level 1 listing requires disclosure of IFRS financial statements with regard to the past three financial years, while Level 2 listing only requires one year of IFRS financial statements.
 There is no equivalent requirement for a Level 3 listing.
 Nevertheless, the Securities Markets Law and the Disclosure Regulations require that a prospectus contain IFRS financial statements covering a three-year period regardless of the listing level (unless the issuer has been in existence for less than three years).